 Cheniere Energy, Inc., a Delaware corporation, is engaged in exploration for oil and gas reserves.
-The terms "Cheniere" and "Company" refer to Cheniere Energy, Inc. and its subsidiaries.
+The terms Cheniere and Company refer to Cheniere Energy, Inc. and its subsidiaries.
 Cheniere is a Houston-based company formed for the purpose of oil and gas exploration, development and exploitation.
 The Company is currently engaged in the exploration for oil and natural gas along the Gulf Coast of Texas and Louisiana, onshore and in the shallow waters of the Gulf of Mexico.
-The Company commenced operations in April 1996.
+The Company commenced operations in April 1996 by entering into an exploration agreement with an industry partner to acquire and process seismic data.
+Cheniere has acquired two significant seismic database assets: 1) the Cameron Project and 2) the Offshore Texas Project.